Get

 With the knowledge that these products are unsafe for canine consumption, you can try to circumvent this condition with some of the following ideas.

 • Use pet-safe substitutes that do not contain salt for a homemade dough ornament; these may be available at a craft supply store.
-If using a homemade recipe without salt, be sure to discuss other specific ingredients with your veterinarian.
+If using a homemade recipe without salt, be sure to discuss other specific ingredients with a veterinarian.

 • The best case scenario would be to put any salt dough ornaments or related items away from areas in the home a dog can access.